-Only when you install a piston safely and properly do you get its full quality and reliability.
+Only if you install a piston safely and correctly will you get its full quality and reliability.
 In this blog you will learn tips and tricks on how to successfully install the piston.
-And at the same time, you expand your knowledge about pistons.
-If you have any further questions, please do not hesitate to contact us.
-You can find our contact details at the end of the post.
+And at the same time you will expand your knowledge about pistons.
+If you have any further questions, please feel free to contact us.
+You can find our contact details at the end of the article.

 Determination of piston diameter

-First of all you determine the piston diameter.
+First of all, you determine the piston diameter.
 The nominal size of the piston is measured at room temperature on the piston skirt, 90° and approx. 10mm above the lower edge.
-The installation clearance should be determined as follows depending on the cylinder material, cooling and power range:
+The installation clearance should be determined as follows depending on the cylinder material, cooling and performance range:

 Aluminum cylinder: 0.6 – 1.4‰ of the nominal diameter